pedro0311/freshtomato-mips/release/src/router/libcurl/tests/FILEFORMAT.md

 Tests that have strict timing dependencies have the `timing-dependent` keyword.
 These are intended to eventually be treated specially on CI builds which are often run on overloaded machines with unpredictable timing.

+Tests using non-7-bit-ASCII characters must provide them with `%hex[]` or similar.

 ## `<reply>`